pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 \\sum\_{i=0}\^\\infty

-would at plain view indicate we get Σ with a subscript of "i=0" and a superscript of ∞.
+would, at plain view, indicate we get Σ with a subscript of "i=0" and a superscript of ∞.

-However, this depends on the math mode.
-In inline math mode, TeX will lay this out as expected.
-In display math mode, the sub- and superscript will become under- and overscripts.
+However, this depends on the mode.
+In inline math mode, TeX will lay this out as described.
+In display math mode, the sub- and superscripts will become under- and overscripts.

-This is of course quite convenient from an authoring perspective \-- you can switch modes as you like, thus macros / copy&paste are much easier.
+This is of course convenient from an authoring perspective - you can switch modes as you like, thus macros / copy&paste are much easier.

-From a layout perspective, this wouldn't have to be built in, but weirdly, MathML builds it in.
-In fact, it has a separate operator dictionary which describes various layout rules instead of focusing on the barebones of layout.
+\[From a layout perspective, this automatism wouldn't have to be built in, but weirdly, MathML builds it in.
+In fact, it has a separate operator dictionary which describes various layout rules instead of focusing on the barebones of layout.\]

+This means, we have intentionally ambiguous layout instructions.

+#### Practical

+Given the nature of print products, authors are prone to abuse layout.

+For example

+Authors frequently make their content work purely visually, placing elements side-by-side, relying on the fixed positions of print layout.

+They will use tabular layout to split content apart so that it can fit page dimensions (e.g., complex break up across lines), thereby making it impossible to reflow in a dynamic environment and group correctly in a non-visual semantic analysis.

+Reversely, they will space content out to fill a page, impeding reflow or resizing in dynamic environments.

+They may "accidentally" rely on TeX's defaults, e.g., consecutive display math blocks may align if those blocks are generally centered (rather than explicitly grouped aligned blocks).
+But with different alignment defaults, the alignment may fail unexpectedly.

 ## Visual print equation layout